 To help you remain humble it is important to add at least one external link to another website.
 I did the same in this blog post.

 Give your reader the ability to truly enjoy your content.
-Make your blog post reader friendly.
+Ensure your blog post is reader-friendly.
 Remember to add this to your daily blog checklist.
 Four key ways to achieve this is by doing the following:

 - Break the text up into smaller paragraphs

 Use this format and you will be able to increase reader satisfaction.
 You will be able to reduce your bounce rate and increase the total session per user for Google Analytics.